Published by:

 Worst Traits Of Each Myers Briggs Type

 Everyone loves to hear about their best qualities and let the bad stuff get swept under the rug.
 However, one of the gifts of cognitive theory and the MBTI is the insight it offers about our deficiencies and short comings.
 Being mindful and aware of our weaknesses makes it easier to hone in on and develop them.
-Here is a list of the worst traits of each of the briggs myers types.
+Here is a list of the worst traits of each of the Myers-Briggs types.

 INTP